 Frequently Asked Questions

-• In California, I accept Lyra and Aetna.
+• In California, I accept Lyra, Blue Shield, and Aetna.

-In Texas, I accept Aetna, Lyra, Optum, Oscar Health, Oxford, Carelon, and Quest Behavioral Health.
+In Texas, I accept Aetna, Lyra, Carelon, and Quest Behavioral Health.

 I offer single case agreements, which allow me to provide services to clients not covered by my standard network.